auth0/docs/articles/scopes/current/sample-use-cases.md

 * the `response_type` parameter still includes one value:
   * `code` (because we are using the regular web app flow, our initial request is for an authorization code; when we request our tokens using this code, we will receive both the ID Token we need for authentication and the Access Token that we can use to call our API.)
-* the `scope` parameter is used for both OIDC scopes and API scopes, so now includes four values:
+* the `scope` parameter is used for both OIDC scopes and API permissions, so now includes four values:
   * `openid` (to indicate that the application intends to use OIDC to verify the user's identity)
   * `profile` (to get `name`, `nickname`, and `picture`)
   * `email` (to get `email` and `email_verified`)